2016 Monsanto International Business Conference Focuses on Global Growth

 and network with the local business community.
 Proceeds from the conference benefit

-a scholarship fund for future international business students in the Cook School.
+a scholarship fund for future international business students in the Chaifetz School.

 A networking breakfast, with exhibitor tables from global organizations and companies,